brickcap/openresty_examples/directives/README.md

 where you do it.

 `init_by_lua` has a variant in `init_by_lua_file` where you can supply a file containing the lua code that will be run in a global context.
 Everything that we talked about in `init_by_lua` also applies to `init_by_lua_file`.

 ####set_by_lua

-set_by_lua directive is equivalent to nginx's [set](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#set) directive in the http_rewrite_module.
-Quite predictably set was use to 'set' the value for a variable. set_by_lua allows you to set the variable by evaluating a lua code string.
+set_by_lua directive is equivalent to nginx's set commands.
+directive in the http_rewrite_module.
+Quite predictably set is used in nginx to 'set' the value for a variable.
+Simillarly set_by_lua allows you to set a variable by evaluating a lua code string.

-Once more set_by_lua has a _file alternative in `set_by_lua_file` that allows you to set a variable by executing the code in lua file.
+Once more set_by_lua has a _file alternative in `set_by_lua_file`
+that allows you to set a variable by executing the code in lua file.

-**Note** set_by_lua blocks the nginx's event loop during it's execution therefore long time consuming code sequence are best avoided here.
+**Note** `set_by_lua blocks` the nginx's event loop during it's execution therefore long time consuming code sequences are best avoided here.
 So while a few arithmetic computations are fine loops should be avoided.

-`set_by_lua` works well with nginx's set command so the two can be used interchangeably.
+`set_by_lua` works well with nginx's `set` command so the two can be used interchangeably.
 The directives will run in the order in which they appear in the code.
+Works with set in HttpRewriteModule,  HttpSetMiscModule, and HttpArrayVarModule.